legostax/whenindoubt/README.md

 # When In Doubt
-When in doubt, delete all of your code
+When in doubt, delete all of your code.